space-pup/quicksand/README.md

 ```
 *(Note: the Drop % calculation assumes one publisher.)*

-Removing the sleep from the test_pub.c and running with only one publisher can result in the following messaging rate on a 2020 laptop processor (i7-1165G7 @ 2.80GHz):
+Removing the sleep from the test_pub.c and running with only one publisher can result in the following messaging rate using Clang 14.0.0 on a 2020 laptop processor (i7-1165G7 @ 2.80GHz):

 ```
 $ ./build/test/sub